Mariya Livchikova: Personal life

-Career
+Gymnastics career

 2011

 Livchikova made her senior debut at the Cottbus World Cup.
 However, she did not qualify for any of the event finals.
 She then went to the Ghent World Cup where she won a silver medal on the balance beam behind Chinese gymnast Wu Liufang and a gold medal on the floor exercise.
 At the European Championships, she scored a 12.700 on the vault, 11.150 on the balance beam, and 13.600 on the floor exercise during the qualification round.
 She did not qualify for any event finals.

 At the World Championships, Livchikova tore her ACL during podium training, and it prevented her from competing for the remainder of the season.
 The Ukrainian team finished nineteenth in the qualification round with a total score of 204.229.
 This meant that Ukraine did not qualify for the London Test Event, and they could only send one female gymnast to the 2012 Olympics.